-During the report period, a third and final distribution of Client Money was declared and paid to the majority of FSCS Protected Claimants who had submitted a claim and valid CMIF.
+Our last report confirmed that, a third, full and final distribution of Client Money was declared and paid to the majority of FSCS Protected Claimants (who had submitted a claim and valid CMIF) in advance of a Hard Bar Date.
+This resulted in the distribution of a further £1.3 million from the CMP.